hax0kartik/wumiibo/Readme.md

  * Put the downloaded bins in `sd:/wumiibo` (Max 50)

- * Enable Title patching from luma menu
+ * Enable Title patching from luma menu.
+(As shown here: https://github.com/LumaTeam/Luma3DS/wiki/Optional-features)

  * Open your game and reach to the screen where it tells you to place your amiibo.